microsoft/reverse-proxy/README.md

 To build the repo, you should only need to run `Build.cmd` (on Windows) or `Build.sh` (on Linux or macOS).
 The script will download the .NET SDK and build the solution.

+For VS on Windows, you can run the `startvs.cmd` script to launch Visual Studio on Windows using the appropriate local copy of the .NET SDK.

 To set up local development with Visual Studio, Visual Studio for Mac or Visual Studio Code, you need to put the local copy of the .NET SDK in your `PATH` environment variable.
 Our `Restore` script fetches the latest build of .NET 5 and installs it to a `.dotnet` directory *within* this repository.

 We provide some scripts to set all this up for you.
 Just follow these steps: